Indigenous peoples of Mexico: Populations of less than 20,000

-1Number of indigenous peoples that speak their Indigenous language

 Education

-Mexico is the nation of the Americas with the highest number of living languages in the early years of the 21st century, despite this cultural wealth, there is a technological disparity in education for indigenous peoples compared to other ethnic groups living in the country.
+Mexico is the nation of the Americas with the highest number of living languages in the early years of the 21st century; despite this cultural wealth, there is a technological disparity in education for Indigenous peoples compared to other ethnic groups living in the country.

 Culture

-The anthropologist and chef Raquel Torres Cerdán has recorded and ensured the preservation of many of the indigenous cuisines of Veracruz.
+The anthropologist and chef Raquel Torres Cerdán has recorded and ensured the preservation of many of the Indigenous cuisines of Veracruz.